-F: Wave Frame (wave instruments only)
+F: Wave Frame (wave and kit instruments only)

-Change the wave frame that's being played on the wave channel.
+For wave instruments: Change the wave frame that's being played on the wave channel.
 This command is relative, meaning that the command value will be added to the current frame number.
 If issuing this command several times, a filter-sweep sound can be achieved.
+For kit instruments: Modify the start offset of the samples.